sxx111/learngit/readme.txt

 Git is a version control system.
 Git is freee software.
-Greating a new branch is quicK.
+Greating a new branch is quick & simple.